Deploy Wispr Flow via MDM

 What MDM solutions are supported?

-MSI fails when deployed via MDM (Windows)?
+The MSI fails when deployed via MDM (Windows)

 How do I check the installed version?

-macOS: Run:
+macOS: Run

-defaults read /Applications/Wispr\ Flow.app/Contents/Info.plist CFBundleShortVersionStringWindows: Check registry:
+defaults read /Applications/Wispr\ Flow.app/Contents/Info.plist CFBundleShortVersionStringWindows: Check the registry at

 HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstallfor the Wispr Flow entry.